 10.4.
 In certain cases and bependant upon the strength of the received 4G signal at the Subscriber's location, it may be possible for the Service to be satisfactorily provisioned without the need for an external 4G antenna and thus without a professional installation either.
 4G Internet itself will advise if this is a possibility and specifically excludes any responsibility for the performance of the Service, should a Subscriber choose not to have an external 4G antenna, when it has been advised that one is necessary.

 10.5.
 Subscribers are advised that, in the event of any equipment being supplied to Subscriber under any Government subsidy scheme, the fitting of an external 4G antenna and the professional installation of such is a mandatory requirement, regardless of 4G signal strenght at the Subscriber's location.

 10.6.
 Some more remote and rural post codes may be subject to a post code supplemental charge to cover additional fuel and travelling time costs.
 Where possible 4G Internet will try and absorb this supplemental charge if the installation can be arranged into normal daily activities or journeys.
 The Remote areas are categorised:

 10.7.
 Special requirements may need extra work which will be quoted by 4G Internet or the installer to Subscriber before proceeding.

 10.8.
 Setting up of Subscriber networks or special systems is not covered by the Standard Installation.

 10.9.
-You should retain all the original packaging in case you need to return any equipment to us for service or warranty or if you wish to take advantage of the Distance Selling Regulations return procedure or the 30-day Guarantee return procedure.
+You should retain all the original packaging in case you need to return any equipment to us for service or warranty or if you wish to return equipment to us as per your statutory rights under the Consumer Contracts Regulations.

 11.1.
 OFCOM requires that providers of Electronic Communication Services have a transparent, accessible and effective Code of Practice for Complaints Handling with appropriate access to Alternative Disputes Resolution process (ADR).